 As per statistics, “women still make 77 cents for every dollar a man makes”.
 Why there is such a difference?
-The equation is simple. .
+The equation is simple.
+Both men and women hold different jobs in different industries with varying levels of experience.
 For instance, you really can’t expect a female social worker drawing an equal salary as a male engineer or a female engineer earning the same money as a male social worker.
 This difference prevails due to their difference in jobs, not because of their genders.

 To conclude this debate, it can be said that:

 The wage gap would exist due to the individual choices of men and women, differences in occupation, education, experience level, and part-time and full-time jobs.
 Hence, the Paycheck Fairness Act is unable to change it.
 Furthermore, employers would not hire female employees in the fear of getting into lawsuits.
-Therefore, .
+Therefore, it would hurt women by depriving them of the equal opportunity in jobs.
 This Act is indeed a political trick to fill the pockets of the trial lawyers and misguide the citizens of the country.

 Your opinion is precious for us!
 Do leave a comment in the box below.